prakash163049/Aumdigital/README.md

 ### Content
 - Update the text content in `index.html`
-- Replace portfolio images in the `images` folder
 - Update contact information and social media links
 - Modify the services section to match your offerings